arnolddevos/syndicus/README.md

 ### No Blocking or Lagging

-A `Log` has no backlog limit and, under certain conditions, will operate in bounded space.
-Publishers are never blocked and subscribers never get lagging errors.
+A `Log` has no backlog limit meaning Publishers are never blocked and subscribers never get lagging errors.
+With certain assumptions, `Log`
+will also operate in bounded space.
 The price of this is compaction.

 ### Compaction